 However, you just cannot afford to drop the ball when it comes to pentesting.
 Does your organisation have enough money to cushion the fallout from a CDE breach?
 Is your public relations team big enough and talented enough to restore the company’s reputation if a breach happens – a breach that you possibly could have prevented by conducting penetration testing?

 So to be PCI compliant, according to the PCI DSS, you will want to employ a trusted team of security professionals, ethical hackers thatwork in total confidentiality, integrity and availability when it comes to performing security tests like the ones described in this article.
+Complete our penetration test scoping questionnaire to receive your personalized quote.

 I am the Founder of Advantio.